Efraim Sevela: Life in the USSR before emigration

 Efraim Sevela was born to Jewish parents.
 His father was an officer.
 During World War 2, him and his family were evacuated from the frontline in 1941.
 After finishing school Sevela was admitted into the Belarusian State University and became a screenwriter for many Soviet patriotic films.
-At the end of the 1960s, Sevela joined the Jewish Soviet dissidents, the so-called Refuseniks, and in 1971 was one of those occupying a Soviet government main building in Moskow, with the request that Soviet Jews be allowed to emigrate to Israel.
+At the end of the 1960s, Sevela joined the Jewish Soviet dissidents, the so-called Refuseniks, and in 1971 was one of those occupying a Soviet government main building in Moscow, with the request that Soviet Jews be allowed to emigrate to Israel.
 Subsequently, he was granted permission to emigrate.

 Israel, 1971-1977

 While living in Israel, Sevela published a few books in Russian.
-Aссording to his own words, the 45-year-old Sevela participated in the Yom Kippur War where he was wounded.
+According to his own words, the 45-year-old Sevela participated in the Yom Kippur War where he was wounded.
 In his book Stop the Plane - I'll Get Off (1977), Sevela harshly criticises Israel's system of integrating Jewish immigrants and bureaucracy.